-- · Cost depletion. - · Percentage depletion.
+- Cost depletion. - Percentage depletion.

 Generally, you must use the method that gives you the larger deduction.
-However, unless you are a small producer or royalty owner, you generally cannot use percentage depletion for oil and gas wells.
+However, unless you are an independent producer or royalty owner, you generally cannot use percentage depletion for oil and gas wells.
 See Oil and Gas Wells, later.